laravel/docs/artisan.md

     php artisan tinker

-If you want to use one of the config options from below you'll need to publish the `tinker.php` config file:
+You can publish Tinker's configuration file using the `vendor:publish` command:

     php artisan vendor:publish --provider="Laravel\Tinker\TinkerServiceProvider"

 #### Command Whitelist

-Tinker works with a whitelist for running commands within its shell.
-By default it allows you to run the `clear-compiled`, `down`, `env`, `inspire`, `migrate`, `optimize` and `up` commands within your Tinker environment.
-If you want to add more commands to this you can add them to the `commands` array in your `tinker.php` config file:
+Tinker utilizes a white-list to determine which Artisan commands are allowed to be run within its shell.
+By default, you may run the `clear-compiled`, `down`, `env`, `inspire`, `migrate`, `optimize`, and `up` commands.
+If you would like to white-list more commands you may add them to the `commands` array in your `tinker.php` configuration file:

     'commands' => [
         // App\Console\Commands\ExampleCommand::class,